Lift the Ban!

 The FAA’s inability to issue new part 145 foreign repair station certificates is actually Congress’ fault.
 It is the perfect of example of the detrimental impact that bad legislation can have on our industry.
 Congress must permit the FAA to once again certificate new foreign repair stations.

-In 2003, Congress enacted VISION 100, which contained a provision requiring TSA to issue repair station security rules for domestic and international facilities by August 2004 and to audit foreign for compliance with the regulations within 18-months.
+In 2003, Congress enacted VISION 100, which contained a provision requiring the Transportation Security Administration (TSA) to issue repair station security rules by August 2004 and to audit foreign for compliance with the regulations within 18-months.
 The agency failed to meet its deadline.

 The ban represents an unprecedented move by Congress to prohibit one federal agency (FAA) from performing its responsibilities because of the inaction of another (TSA).
-This moratorium has prevented the FAA from issuing certification to new foreign repair stations, undermining the ability of U.S. companies to grow overseas.
+This moratorium has prevented the FAA from issuing certification to new foreign repair stations, killing business growth and seriously undermining the profitability and viability of American aerospace companies.
 Essentially, Congress is punishing the aviation maintenance industry for the inaction of a federal agency.

-On November 16, 2009, more than a year after its congressionally imposed deadline for release, TSA issued draft security rules.
+On November 16, 2009, TSA released draft security rules.
 Repair stations and other interested parties had until Feb.
 19, 2010 to submit comments regarding the rules impact.
 However, since issuing its proposed rules, the agency has taken no action to indicate any further progress on the regulations.
-The ban stands.

 ARSA is actively working on Capitol Hill to overturn this prohibition on American business and ingenuity.